-If you skipped the description above, ThousandEyes is an Application Platform Monitoring and Management (APM) solution.
-It provides a 360-degree view of your hybrid digital ecosystem — across cloud, SaaS and the Internet — by combining Internet and WAN visibility, browser synthetics, end-user monitoring and Internet insights.
+ThousandEyes leads the forefront of DEM.
+It provides a 360-degree view of your hybrid digital ecosystem -- across cloud, SaaS and the Internet -- by combining Internet and WAN visibility, browser synthetics, end-user monitoring and Internet Insights.
 It helps troubleshoot application delivery and maps Internet performance, all from a SaaS-based platform.

 1. It's SAAS (Software as a Service) only.